End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Numerical Experiments

 \subsection{Grover's Search}

 We next demonstrate Grover's algorithm introduced in Sections\,\ref{sec:groverssearch} and \ref{sec:oracle} on the same $2\times2$ domain.
-To keep the simulation tractable, we replace the full compliance computation $C$ by a state-preparation routine that directly encodes the QAE outcome for each configuration $\mathbf{x}$ on $n_\texttt{p}=8$ qubits.
+To keep the simulation tractable, we replace the full compliance computation $C$ by a state-preparation routine that directly encodes the QAE outcome for each configuration $\mathbf{x}$ on $n_\texttt{p}=9$ qubits.
+See Appendix\,\ref{sec:details_gs} for further implementation details.
 We precompute the phases $\theta(\mathbf{x})$ with QSVT using $\mu=10^{-3}$ and $y_0=0.3$.
 With a threshold of $\theta_0=0.263$, the oracle marks $M=3$ feasible configurations out of the $N=16$ candidates.
 After one Grover iteration ($r=1$), their measurement probabilities are significantly amplified, as shown in Fig.\,\ref{fig:grovers_search}.
 Feasible configurations dominate the distribution, while infeasible ones are strongly suppressed, demonstrating successful amplitude amplification.